dzylikecode/VSCodeExt-docsify-Preview/README.md

 ## Release Notes

+### 0.2.0

+feature: right click will open the preview in browser

 ### 0.1.0

-add input box if configuration is not correct
+feature: add input box if configuration is not correct

 ### 0.0.1